How To Take Great

 Home Staging Photos

-Home Staging is all about first impressions; the prolonged online view, the first gaze at the end of a driveway, and the immediate, emotional response during the first few seconds within a home’s entrance.
+Home staging is all about first impressions: the prolonged online view, the initial gaze from the end of a driveway, and the immediate emotional response during the first few seconds within a home’s entrance.

-Using skills, education, and experience, USC™ Home Stagers create this imprint by maximizing the positives and minimizing the negatives of any home.
-First impressions establish a connection, one that creates an invisible tether, in this case, drawing the visitors towards their new home.
+Using their skills, education, and experience, USC™ Home Stagers create this impression by maximizing the positives and minimizing the negatives of any home.
+First impressions establish a connection — one that creates an invisible tether, drawing visitors towards envisioning the space as their new home.

-The entire industry is in fact, built on first impressions, and this includes crucial marketing strategies.
-With such a visual product, Home Stagers rely on their own home staging photos to make an immediate connection with clients.
-A connection that will propel a Home Staging company towards success.
-So how to take great home staging photos?
+In fact, the entire industry is built on first impressions, which extends to crucial marketing strategies.
+Given the visual nature of the product, Home Stagers rely on their own home staging photos to forge an immediate connection with potential clients.
+Such a connection can propel a Home Staging company towards success.
+So, how does one take great home staging photos?

 Making a Great First Impression

-To generate business, home staging photos, decorating photos and professional organizing photos whether on a website, social media or in a portfolio, need to make a great first impression.
-These photos tell your story; they showcase your talent; and they communicate your skills, both as a Home Stager, a Decorator & ReDesigner, a Professional Organizer and as a photographer.
+Home staging photos, decorating snapshots, and professional organizing images — whether showcased on a website, social media, or in a portfolio — need to convey a powerful first impression.
+These photos articulate your story, flaunting your talent, and echoing your expertise not just as a Home Stager, Decorator & ReDesigner, or Professional Organizer, but also as a photographer.

 Before the Photo is Taken